 “They’re all good.”

-Rogdia’s tavernas almost seemed mythical; after driving to the crumbling mountain top twice, we reach a peaceful ranch and a convent.
-There are sheer drops either side of us and the most amazing view in which civilization seems tiny and far below.
+Rogdia’s tavernas almost seemed mythical; after driving up to a crumbling mountain top twice, we reach a peaceful ranch and a convent.
+There are sheer drops either side of us and ahead, the most amazing view in which civilisation is a spec.
 After heading so high, we were blessed with air so watery thin while the towns below sweltered.
 With each road bend a breathtaking view popped in and out of our vision.
 Luckily we find a make shift petrol station at the foot of the village.

 “Taverna?” we ask the ancient attendant.
 He starts to ramble in Greek.
 We take his hand’s advice and just follow the road straight.
 We seemed to drive though Rogdia five times missing it, swerving to avoid numerous hobbling Yiayias before we found an open taverna.

-Another family run affair, the taverna offered fresh fish, handmade mixed greens pies and dakos, a traditional rusk topped with tomatoes, cheese and olives much like southern Italian Freselle.
+Another family run affair, the taverna offered fresh fish, handmade mixed greens pastries and dakos, a traditional baked rusk topped with tomatoes, cheese and olives much like southern Italian Freselle.

-I start to doze as the heat makes my eye lids heavy but they’re soon revived by a strong smell of sage.
+A full belly and the relentless heat makes my eye lids heavy, but they’re soon revived by a strong smell of sage.
 An elderly man enters the restaurant selling his harvest from two laundry bags; sage, thyme, dill and lots of other herbs and edible weeds which I have never seen before.
 The battery in my camera has an untimely death and I can’t capture the moment.
 Another elderly man meanders between the tables selling lottery tickets, but profits from the bread basket instead as he stuffs his pockets.
 My dad gives him our bread too.
-He takes his hat off in salutations then leaves the restaurant.
+He takes his hat off in salutation then leaves the restaurant.

-Stopping off in Knossos my skin begins to burn in the scalding sun.
+Stopping off in Knossos my skin begins to burn under the scalding sun.
 It’s mid September and it seems summer refuses to die this year.
-We leave the car in taverna Pasiphae car park and not in the official one, saving us 4 Euros.
-In the short distance to the entrance of Knossos, we notice a table just outside a gateway piled high with crates of figs. An elderly couple sit under the shade of the fig trees within the gated courtyard (I am falling in love with all the Yiayias and Papous here!).
+We leave the car in taverna Pasiphae car park and not in the official one, saving us a good few Euros.
+In the short distance to the entrance of Knossos, we notice a table outside a gateway piled high with crates of fresh figs. An elderly couple sit under the shade of the fig trees within the gated courtyard (I am falling in love with all the Yiayias and Papous here).
 Beyond them is the prettiest of all shrines I have seen in my time in Crete.
 We ignore the touristic shops and buy ripe jammy figs instead.
 I come away with a beautiful photo of that shrine and a sweet palate, much more precious than any mass manufactured ceramic plate.

 Knossos is baking.
-Sun unleashes its fury on culture enthusiasts and I stay in my father’s shadow to avoid becoming beetroot.
-The crickets are again out in force, their song is deafening.
-I dread to think how big they are, monsters next to the tiny British ones who rasp rather pathetically in comparison!
-We stop at Pasiphae taverna for an awesome foamy Frappe under the shade of it’s olive trees.
-It’s the kind of make shift place where the food is authentic and the staff are vivaciously Mediterranean.
+The sun unleashes its fury on history enthusiasts and I stay in my father’s shadow to avoid becoming a shade of beetroot.
+The crickets out in force again, their song is deafening.
+I dread to think how big they are, monsters next to the tiny British ones who rasp rather pathetically in comparison.
+We stop at Pasiphae taverna for an awesome foamy Frappe, taking respite under the shade of it’s olive trees.
+It’s the kind of make shift place where the food is authentic and the staff are vivaciously, passionate and at time angry.
 Sacks of oranges rest against tree stumps.
-On our way out we’re held by (another) Vasilis and his small army of men at the car park entrance.
+On our way out we’re held by Vasilis and his small army of men at the car park entrance.

-“Una Faccia, Una Razza!” he unknowingly shouts into the car window.
-My dad seems to always make friends everywhere he goes.
+“Una Faccia, Una Razza!” he shouts into the car window when he learns my dad is Italian.
+Dad always seems to make friends everywhere he goes.

 “Viva I Cretini!
 Cretani?” my dad shouts back at him and the men just over his shoulder who crowd the car with smiles.